1. What is the mission of the Lancaster County Conservancy?

 2. How does the Conservancy achieve its mission?

 We implement vibrant and well run programs that are consistent with the organization’s strategic plan.
-Our programs include: Land Protection, which seeks to acquire in fee simple or by conservation easement high priority natural areas or interests in land before they are developed; Land Stewardship, which manages these lands to insure healthy wildlife habitat and safe recreational use by the public; and Education, which works with public schools, universities and adults to provide natural laboratories for scientific study as well as the public to increase awareness and understanding of the value of these natural lands.
-Our Urban Greening program is helping build a strong and healthy Lancaster City through environmental projects and stewardship.
-Through our Advocacy we participate at all levels of government to improve policy and appropriations for natural lands protection programs, in furtherance of our mission.
-The financial support foundation to move ahead with all of these programs is income from our Annual Fund.
+Our programs include: Land Protection, which seeks to acquire in fee simple or by conservation easement high priority natural areas or interests in land before they are developed; Stewardship, which manages these lands to insure healthy wildlife habitat and safe recreational use by the public; Education, which works with public schools, universities and adults to provide natural laboratories for scientific study as well as the public to increase awareness and understanding of the value of these natural lands; and Urban Greening, which is helping build a strong and healthy Lancaster City through various environmental projects.

 3. What kind of land is most important to the Conservancy?
 How is it chosen?

 We choose our high priority lands through a scientific and computerized process of evaluation, followed by site inventories and visits, as well as discussions with government agencies and other organizations.
 We integrate our priorities with natural resource priorities of others so that dollars raised are used wisely.
-We are very selective with what lands we acquire and, as a result, are protecting the truly “natural gems” of Lancaster County.
+We are very selective with what lands we acquire and, as a result, we are protecting the true natural gems of Lancaster County.

 We also collaborate with our many partners to identify and protect urban and suburban green spaces throughout Lancaster County.